 return A[n]

 Worst case analysis tells that algorithms would stop when i=n-1 and the number of comparisons done is ~ n/2.
 This is indeed the best in worst case that we can do.
-Cheers

-Time Complexity=n(comparison), Space Complexity=O(1).
+Complexity: Time Complexity=n(comparison), Space Complexity=O(1)

 This algorithm uses an observation that if we consider our array to be list of voters and array value is the candidate to whom they are voting, then majority element is the winning candidate.
 Additionally, if all other candidates are merged to form one candidate then still it will fail to defeat the majority element candidate (hence the name majority element).
+So we can think of it this way.
+Assuming a negative vote decrease the count of majority element then still the count of majority element would be atleast 1.
+This algorithm implements the above idea.

 element = A[1]